Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 Handicap Changes under the AHS

-Within a CA Calendar Fixture, if one event is played to a finish before a separate event is started then a handicap change can be triggered at the end of the first event.
+Within a Croquet England Calendar Fixture, if one event is played to a finish before a separate event is started then a handicap change can be triggered at the end of the first event.
 However, if several events overlap a handicap change can only be triggered at the end of the Tournament.

 Handicap Record Card